Developer: Technos Publisher: CSG Imagesoft Release: 06/89 Genre: Sports

 I never got to play Dodge Ball in school.
 As a child of the 80s every TV show and cartoon depicted this vicious sport as a rite of passage for the youth.
-The closest equivalent I had was scatter but it just wasn’t the same.
+The closest equivalent I had was scatter but it was not the same.
 I had to live my Dodge Ball dreams through Super Dodge Ball.
 SDB was a surprise rental that I had no expectations of.
 But in the end I liked the game so much I later went out and bought it.
 This is an excellent game worth a purchase for those seeking something different.

 The arcade game was fun if a bit simple.
 Technos have gone a long way toward rectifying that.
 Prior to each match you can rearrange your teammates on the field.
 All of your teammates have individual stats and it is important to take into account terrain and throwing power.
 Weaker team members should be placed on the sideline later on as your opponents grow stronger.
 More importantly each has a special move.
 These attacks are simple to activate and are the key to ending each match as soon as possible.
 The effects are varied: some turn the ball into a missile that can blow through multiple opponents while others change direction mid throw to throw them off.
 As powerful as they are the special throws aren’t invincible and can be caught, keeping the balance even.

 Matches can end quickly or drag on depending on a number of factors such as environment, player tenacity and skill.
 The field in each country is different and affects the match in different ways.
 The dirt in Africa makes it harder to run and build up speed, which changes the timing of your special moves.
-The players in Russia and India tend to catch your throws more often, meaning you’ll have to psych them out.
+The players in Russia and India tend to catch your throws more often, meaning you have to psych them out.
 Its little factors like these that make the single player mode so much fun.

-To appreciate Super Dodge Ball you’ll have to accept its technical shortcomings though.
+To appreciate Super Dodge Ball you have to accept its technical shortcomings though.
 This has some of the worst sprite flickering on the NES.
 Technos are pushing the NES pretty hard to realize the game accurately and it shows.
 The flickering goes beyond mere blinking with characters straight up disappearing at times.
 Any time there are six characters or more on screen the game buckles.
-The flip side to this is that the majority of the game you won’t see it.
+The flip side to this is that for the majority of the game you won’t see it.
 In most cases you will only see half of the field where performance is fine.
-It is when everyone is bunched up on one side that it devolves into a mess that can ruin your timing.
+It is when everyone gathers on one side that it devolves into a mess that can ruin your timing.
 It sucks, no doubt, but not enough to ruin the game.

 In Closing